 Every New Orleans area neighborhood has a personality of its own.
 Residents born and raised in one part of town express extreme allegiance to that geographic spot.
-Slidell, a thriving bedroom community on the north shore of Lake Pontchartrain, is no exception.
-Homebuyers and renters who want to enjoy the pleasures of living in this neighborhood will find a gigantic list of reasons why it contains some of the metropolitan area’s most loyal and longtime residents.
+Slidell, LA—a thriving bedroom community on the north shore of Lake Pontchartrain—is no exception.
+Home buyers and renters who want to enjoy the pleasures of living in this neighborhood will find a gigantic list of reasons why it contains some of the metropolitan area's most loyal and longtime residents.

 Mention Slidell and you will hear a wonderful mixture of memories and personal likes.
 The city sits between the big-city wonders of New Orleans and the relaxed vacation climes along the Mississippi Gulf Coast.
 The nearby swamps and smaller lakes also make Slidell a perfect spot for residents who want to enjoy the pleasures of Louisiana's hunting, fishing, boating, hiking and camping meccas.

-Slidell, just east of Lake Pontchartrain, is about a half hour’s commute across the I-10 twin spans (recently renamed the Frank Davis Bridge) across the lake to New Orleans.
+This community is about a half hour's commute across the Frank Davis Bridge to New Orleans.
 The beaches and quiet residential and vacation towns along the Mississippi Gulf Coast are also about a half hour east of Slidell.

-Homebuyers looking for Slidell properties are also looking for the kinds of amenities that have welcomed residents for decades – top-notch private, public and parochial schools, a thriving public library system with convenient branches; restaurants of every description (seafood, Cajun-Creole spots, joined by everything from corner po-boy cafes to fine dining and every type of international cuisine).
+Home buyers looking for local properties are also looking for the kinds of amenities that have welcomed residents for decades—top-notch private, public and parochial schools, a thriving public library system with convenient branches; restaurants of every description (seafood, Cajun-Creole spots, joined by everything from corner po-boy cafes to fine dining and every type of international cuisine).